2dF Galaxy Redshift Survey: Survey results

 All these results are in agreement with the measurements of other experiments, notably those of WMAP.
 They confirm the standard cosmological model.

 The 2dF survey also yields a unique view on our local cosmic environment.
-In the figure a 3-D reconstruction of the inner parts of the survey is shown, revealing an impressive view on the cosmic structures in the nearby universe.
+In the figure a 3-D reconstruction of the inner parts of the survey is shown, revealing a view on the cosmic structures in the nearby universe.
 Several superclusters stand out, such as the Sloan Great Wall, one of the largest structures in the universe known to date (see also Huge-LQG).